 Large corporations based in developed countries are more likely to offer all-expenses-paid internships abroad than non-profits and small companies in developing countries.
 Therefore, Look at organisations with an established presence and a huge outreach to give yourself the best chance.

 In addition, You could also try your luck with a well-funded startup.
 It’s not uncommon for them to offer fully-paid internships in an effort to secure the most promising talent.

 Where to get a paid internship abroad?

 Capital Placement takes the sting out of your internship search by doing all the legwork for you.
 Our company has partnered up with over 1500 companies across 30 industries globally to provide internship programs for students and recent graduates.

-The company offers partially paid as well as fully paid internships in London and Singapore:
+The company offers partially paid internships as well as fully paid internships in London and Singapore:

 You can sign up with over 500 top-tier companies in London for your internship in one of 30 major industries.
 Capital Placement will take care of your Tier 5 visa sponsorship.
 You get help with finding accommodation and get comprehensive medical insurance for 6 months.
 In addition, paid summer internships with a stipend are also available in London.

-If you’re up for working in Singapore, Capital Placement can guarantee a paid internship there.
+If you’re up for interning in Singapore, Capital Placement can guarantee a paid internship there.
 Your visa sponsorship and medical insurance are included in the program fee and the company also helps with finding accommodation.
 In other words, you could work at one of over 600 companies in the country.

 If you want to jumpstart a career in advertising, Capital Placement can find you an internship in London, Singapore, Bangalore, or Mumbai.
 Duties include tasks in account management, advertising strategy, market research, administration and media planning.

 For students in a business-related field, there are internships available in cities like London, Bangalore, Mumbai, Singapore, and Dubai.
 Roles available range across business operations, business development, project management, administration, client communications and customer service.